 - Travel funds must be justified and related to the needs of the project, e.g., travel to DOE Headquarters to meet with the DOE Program Manager.
 Travel expenses for technical conferences are not permitted unless the purpose of attending the conference directly relates to the project, e.g., to present results of the project.
 Foreign travel is not normally an appropriate expense.
-Funds to cover travel expenses outside of the United States are considered an unallowable direct cost unless written approval has been obtained from the DOE contracting officer. - Phase I grant funds may not be used to pay patent filing fees and related filing expenses for the first U.S. patent for subject inventions developed under the Phase I project. - Tuition expenses are allowable only if requested from a research institution or subcontractor that is a university, provided the amount requested for tuition is reasonable and comparable to what a student would be paid for performing research during the grant performance period. - Any commercial and/or in-kind contribution to the project should be reflected in the project narrative and not included on the budget pages. - Round all funds to the nearest dollar.
+Funds to cover travel expenses outside of the United States are considered an unallowable direct cost unless written approval has been obtained from the DOE Contracting Officer. - Phase I grant funds may not be used to pay patent filing fees and related filing expenses for the first U.S. patent for subject inventions developed under the Phase I project. - Tuition expenses are allowable only if requested from a research institution or subcontractor that is a university, provided the amount requested for tuition is reasonable and comparable to what a student would be paid for performing research during the grant performance period. - Any commercial and/or in-kind contribution to the project should be reflected in the project narrative and not included on the budget pages. - Round all funds to the nearest dollar.

-R&R SUBAWARD BUDGET ATTACHMENT(S) FORM: [IF APPLICABLE, BUDGETS FOR SUB-AWARDEES, INCLUDING RESEARCH INSTITUTIONS]
+6. R&R SUBAWARD BUDGET ATTACHMENT(S) FORM: [if applicable, Budgets for Subawardees, including Research Institutions]

-You must provide a SF 424 (R&R) budget and budget justification for any Phase I sub-awardee.

-Download the R&R Budget Attachment from the R&R SUB-AWARD BUDGET ATTACHMENT(S) FORM and email it to each sub-awardee that is required to submit a separate budget.
-After the sub-awardee has emailed its completed budget back to you, attach it to one of the blocks provided on the form.
-Use up to 10 letters of the sub-awardee's name (plus.pdf) as the file name (e.g., ucla.pdf or energyres.pdf).
-You may enter the sub-awardee budget information on a separate budget extracted from the SUB-AWARD BUDGET ATTACHMENT(S) FORM.
+Budgets for Subawardees: You must provide a separate R&R budget for each subawardee.
+Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and either e-mail it to each subawardee that is required to submit a separate budget or use the collaborative features of Workspace.
+After the subawardee has either e-mailed its completed budget back to you or completed it within Workspace, attach it to one of the blocks provided on the form.
+Use up to 10 letters of the subawardee's name (plus.pdf) as the file name (e.g., ucla.pdf or energyres.pdf).
+Filenames should not exceed 50 characters.

-If the project involves more sub-awardees than there are places in the SUB-AWARD BUDGET ATTACHMENT(S) FORM, the additional sub-award budgets may be saved as PDF files and appended to the Budget Justification attached to Field K.
+If the project involves more subawardees than there are places in the SUBAWARD BUDGET ATTACHMENT(S) FORM, the additional subaward budgets may be saved as PDF files and appended to the Budget Justification attached to Field K.